fieldmaps/admin-boundaries/README.md

 - Humanitarian (aka operational): Utilizes COD layers when available, falling back on geoBoundaries to fill in gaps.
 Commonly licensed under Creative Commons Attribution for Intergovernmental Organizations, although some layers may be more restrictive.
 - Open (aka academic): Uses geoBoundaries exclusively as a source group.
 Commonly licensed under Open Data Commons Open Database License, as many sources are derived from OpenStreetMap, but a variety of other permissive licenses are included as well.

-In the future, [Second Administrative Level Boundaries (SALB)](https://www.unsalb.org) will be added as a third source for the Authoritative (aka government) thematic output.
+In the future, [Second Administrative Level Boundaries (SALB)](https://www.unsalb.org) will be added as a third source for the Authoritative (aka member state provided) thematic output.

 ## Methodology